Zoster (herpes zoster)

 Precautions

-People with mild to moderate immunocompromising conditions
+People with mild immunocompromising conditions or who are shortly expected to be immunocompromised

 Serological confirmation of VZV infection

-People with HIV
+People with HIV infection

-- on antiretroviral therapy and
+- are on antiretroviral therapy and

 - have a very low or undetectable viral load and